Metro Tasmania: History

+On 1 March 1955, the Metropolitan Transport Trust (MTT) was formed by the Government of Tasmania to take over the Hobart Municipal Tramways's transport operations.
+On 1 July 1955, it took over the Launceston Municipal Tramways' transport operations.
+In December 1955, four services were acquired the from Tasmanian Transport Commission and Gray's Motor Service with 14 buses.
+On 30 August 1959, the MTT acquired Norton Coaches, Burnie.

+On 20 October 1960, the last Hobart tram services ceased, while trolleybus services ceased in Launceston on 26 July 1968 and in Hobart on 24 November 1968.

+On 1 July 1974, the MTT took over the Bridgewater and Rokeby services of Tasmanian Coach Lines and Ace Bus Services.

-The MTT began using Metro as its operating name during the late 1980s when the Trust was a division of the Department of Transport.
-The Metropolitan Transport Trust was dissolved when Metro Tasmania Pty Ltd became a state-owned company in February 1998.
-Metro Tasmania normally has two shareholders, by law both are ministers in the state government.
-The Treasurer is one shareholder, while the other holds the Transport portfolio or its equivalent - the current shareholder minister is the Hon.
-Michael Ferguson MP, who is Deputy Premier, Treasurer and the Minister for Transport and Infrastructure.
-The government appoints directors to the Board of Metro Tasmania, who in turn appoint the chief executive officer.
+On 30 October 1980, the MTT took over the Hobart services of Northern Suburbs Bus Service.
+The MTT began using Metro as its operating name during the late 1980s when the trust was a division of the Department of Transport.
+The MTT was dissolved when Metro Tasmania Pty Ltd became a state-owned company in February 1998.

 In May 1999, Metro purchased Hobart Coaches which operated services to New Norfolk, Richmond, Blackmans Bay and the Channel areas of Hobart.
 Hobart Coaches was retained as the brand name of the regional division of Metro, initially operating with separate drivers and buses at separate yards, however both the workforce and the fleet were gradually absorbed into the main operation.

 Services to Kingston and Blackmans Bay became part of Metro's Hobart urban network, with Channel services operated under a separate non-urban contract.
-In the period since 1999, some of the former Hobart Coaches routes have been relinquished by Metro either for operational reasons, because contracts were sold to other operators, or due to public transport reviews undertaken by the state government.
-These include New Norfolk (sold to O'Driscoll Coaches), Richmond (sold to Tassielink Transit) and Cygnet (Metro route via Snug withdrawn following government review - Tassielink services via Huonville continue to operate).
+Since 1999, some of the former Hobart Coaches routes have been relinquished by Metro either for operational reasons, because contracts were sold to other operators, or due to public transport reviews undertaken by the state government.
+These include New Norfolk (sold to O'Driscoll Coaches), Richmond (sold to Tassielink Transit) and Cygnet.

-As at July 2021, Metro Tasmania employed 504 people statewide.
-6.85 million passenger boardings were recorded in the 2020-21 financial year, a decrease of 6.1% on 2019-20 attributed to the impact of COVID-19 on public transport patronage.